dawbanc/MSP430Examples/README.md

 ### 3.) buttonsLED.c (unverified)
 This is the exact same as Example 2 : buttonsLEDPolling.c except the method on how it is triggered changed.
 Now the use of interrupts and globals.

+Globals are variables that can be accessed anywhere.
+Usually we would use a pointer (which will be explained later, more info can be found on [Wikipedia](https://en.wikipedia.org/wiki/Pointer_(computer_programming))) but for now globals will serve the same purpose and be easier to learn and visualize.

+Interrupts are used commonly in embedded projects to avoid polling, and allows that microcontroller to work on other tasks while waiting for another process to be triggered to begin.
+Embedds wrote a really good article to Introduce MSP430 Interrupts here: [Embedds](https://embedds.com/introduction-to-msp430-interrupts/).
+The interrupt service routines (ISRs) are unlike regular C functions, where we don't need to define the prototype before our main function.
 - [x] Started
 - [x] Coded
 - [ ] Verified

 ### 4.) timersLED.c (not started)
-Very similar to buttonsLED.c.
+Very similar to Example01 blinkingLED.c.
 However, instead of using __delay_cycles, timers will be setup and used.
-This is to serve as an introduction on how to use timers.
+This is to serve as an introduction on how to setup and use timers.
+Several timer configuration registers such as *TODO: Add Config Register Examples* will be used.
 - [ ] Started
 - [ ] Coded
 - [ ] Verified

 ### 5.) moreTimers.c (not started)
 This program goes a bit more in depth into timers and how to use them to their full potential.
+This is quite similar to the Example03buttonsLED.c.
+Now, our program will act as a Pulse-Width Modulation signal.
+This means our LED on and off times will no longer be the exact same.
+The duty cycle is the percentage of ON time over the whole period.
+This is what we will be changing with the buttons and will make our darker or brighter.
 - [ ] Started
 - [ ] Coded
 - [ ] Verified